WICG/navigation-api/README.md

 </script>
 ```

-Note how in this case we don't need to use `appHistory.push()`, even though the original code used `history.pushState()`.
+Note how in this case we don't need to use `appHistory.navigate()`, even though the original code used `history.pushState()`.

 ### Attaching and using history state

-To update the current entry's state, instead of using `history.replaceState(newState)`, use `appHistory.update({ state:  newState })`.
+To update the current entry's state, instead of using `history.replaceState(newState)`, use `appHistory.navigate({ state:  newState })`, combined with a `navigate` handler to convert the cross-document navigation into a same-document one.

-To create a new entry with the same URL but a new state value, instead of using `history.pushState(newState)`, use `appHistory.push({ state: newState })`.
+To create a new entry with the same URL but a new state value, instead of using `history.pushState(newState)`, use `appHistory.navigate({ state: newState })`, again combined with a `navigate` handler.

 To read the current entry's state, instead of using `history.state`, use `appHistory.current.getState()`.
-Note that this will give a clone of the state, so you cannot set properties on it: to update state, use `appHistory.update()`.
+Note that this will give a clone of the state, so you cannot set properties on it: to update state, use `appHistory.navigate()`.

 In general, state in app history is expected to be more useful than state in the `window.history` API, because: